Institutional collaboration projects - Orange Knowledge

 Disclaimer: While PIRs are listed on the Open calls page, they do not qualify as calls, but as invitations for expressions of interest.

 If your project is granted funding, you are committed to implementing the project and reporting on its progress and outcomes.
-Below you can find details on the reporting obligations and formats you should use.
+To give you some guidance, we have gathered all information you need to submit a report and, if applicable, close your OKP institutional collaboration project.

 Guidelines mid-term evaluation Institutional Collaboration Projects (95.80 kB)